-During the three months ended July 31, 2017, gross R&D expenditures totaled \$1.9 million (2016 - \$1.3 million).
+During the three and six months ended October 31, 2018, gross R&D expenditures totaled \$1.9 million and \$3.5 million, respectively (2017 - \$1.6 and \$3.4 million, respectively).

-During the three months ended July 31, 2017 clinical and regulatory costs totaled \$0.9 million (2016 - \$0.6 million), reflecting the commencement of our Phase 1 clinical trial in April 2016 and our Phase 1b combination trial in December 2016.
+During the three and six months ended October 31, 2018, clinical and regulatory costs totaled \$0.9 million and \$1.6 million, respectively (2017 - \$0.7 million and \$1.6 million, respectively), and included both our Phase 1 single agent clinical trial (which commenced in April 2016 and concluded in fiscal 2018) as well as our Phase 1b/2a combination trial (which commenced in December 2016 and is ongoing).
 Clinical costs are comprised primarily of investigator grants, project and site management and monitoring costs, and laboratory costs.

-During the three months ended July 31, 2017, preclinical and research activities totaled \$0.3 million (2016 - \$0.2 million).
+During the three and six months ended October 31, 2018, preclinical and research activities totaled \$0.3 million and \$0.5 million, respectively (2017 - \$0.2 million and \$0.5 million, respectively).
 Preclinical costs include research, pharmacology, toxicology and DMPK (drug metabolism, and pharmacokinetics).
-The increase in preclinical costs is reflective of our increased focus on understanding and utilizing clinical data for further development activities.
-The preclinical activities include collaborations with leading academic research groups.
+The focus of the preclinical activities continues to be on the understanding and utilizing clinical data for further development activities.
+Costs in both periods included preclinical support to the translational medicine program for mCRPC, academic collaborations to support the understanding of resistance to BET inhibitors, as well as external studies supporting the expansion of the immuno-oncology program.